is now available! Read about the new features and fixes from November.

 image of IntelliSense showing no useful suggestions

 This issue is caused by missing type declaration (typings) files in JavaScript.
-You can check if a type declaration file package is available for a specific library by using the TypeSearch site.
-There is more information about this issue in the JavaScript language topic.
+Most common JavaScript libraries ship with declaration files or have type declaration files available.
+Make sure install the corresponding npm or yarn package for the library you are using.
+Learn more about IntelliSense in the Working with JavaScript article.
 For other languages, please consult the extension's documentation.